hashicorp/hcl/hcl/json/spec.md

 This syntax is defined in terms of JSON as defined in [RFC7159](https://tools.ietf.org/html/rfc7159).
-As such it inherits the JSON grammar as-is, and merely defines a specific methodology for interpreting JSON constructs into zcl structural elements and expressions.
+As such it inherits the JSON grammar as-is, and merely defines a specific methodology for interpreting JSON constructs into HCL structural elements and expressions.

-This mapping is defined such that valid JSON-serialized zcl input can be produced using standard JSON implementations in various programming languages.
+This mapping is defined such that valid JSON-serialized HCL input can be produced using standard JSON implementations in various programming languages.
 _Parsing_ such JSON has some additional constraints not beyond what is normally supported by JSON parsers, though adaptations are defined to allow processing